MicrosoftDocs/dataexplorer-docs/data-explorer/open-telemetry-connector.md

 ## Set up streaming ingestion

 Azure Data Explorer has two main types of ingestion: batching and streaming.
 For more information, see [batching vs streaming ingestion](ingest-data-overview.md#batching-vs-streaming-ingestion).
-The *streaming* method is called *managed* in the OTel collector.
+The *streaming* method is called *managed* in the Azure Data Explorer exporter configuration.
 Streaming ingestion may be a good choice for you if you need the logs and traces are to be available in near real time.
 However, streaming ingestion uses more resources than batched ingestion.
 The OTel framework itself batches data, which should be considered when choosing which method to use for ingestion.

 > [!NOTE]
 > [Streaming ingestion](ingest-data-streaming.md) must be enabled on Azure Data Explorer cluster to enable the `managed` option.